jatardine/dotfiles-fluxbox-acer/README.md

 Print :Exec scrot 'Screenshot_%Y-%m-%d-%I-%M-%S_$wx$h.png' -e 'mv $f $$(xdg-user-dir PICTURES) ; viewnior $$(xdg-user-dir PICTURES)/$f'
 ```

-At this time, `scrot` refuses to capture anything but the entire screen, so you want to select an area or only capture the active window, you may have to set an approriate keybind yourself.
+At this time, `scrot` refuses to capture anything but the entire screen via keybinds, so you want to select an area or only capture the active window, you may have to set an approriate keybind yourself.
 I'm still working on fixing that, though.

 ## TODO

 - clean up `keys`
-- include theme for Alacritty
+- ✓ include theme for Alacritty
 - ✓ sort this repo